sveltejs/learn.svelte.dev/content/tutorial/03-sveltekit/09-errors-and-redirects/02-error-pages/README.md

 </span>
 ```

-> We're using the `page` store, which we'll learn more about in a later chapter.

 Notice that the `+error.svelte` component is rendered inside the root `+layout.svelte`.
 We can create more granular `+error.svelte` boundaries:

 ```svelte